- 1. What is the super tax refund?

-- The ATO will publish more details on the process of eligibility and payment on the ATO website before 1 July 2013.
+- The ATO has published more details on the process of eligibility and payment on the ATO website (click on this link).

-5. Can you give me an example of how it works?
+- Can you give me an example of how the LISC works?

 The ATO has provided one example on how the LISC will work.
 The ATO extract is set out below: